 - verifier( circuit, pk, transcript, attributes, time, proof, doctype, zkspec)

-The circuit may be generated once and stored for reuse if all the presentation and verification flow is based on the same zkspec it was created for, including the number of attributes to be checked.
+The circuit may be generated once and stored for reuse if all the presentation and verification flow is based on the same ZKSpec it was created for, including the number of attributes to be checked.
 In practice, this means that both holder and relying party apps should save pre-calculated circuits along with their creation settings, so that they can save a significant amount of computation time when it is possible to reuse them.

 The mdoc is the signed document and is used only once by the prover function, while the verifier function will need to know its doctype.

-The pk is the public key of the issuer which has signed the mdoc.
+The pk is the public key of the issuer, which has signed the MDOC.

 The transcript is a signature computed by the user’s device on a transcript of the identity request.
 This second signature establishes device-bound soundness because the issuer verified that the holder's secret key is securely stored on the device at the time of issuance (POP).